3 Reasons Why Being Positive Is Good for Your Health

 Smile more often

-It sounds too simple to be true, but one study found that even faux-smiling can relieve your stress in intense situations.
+It sounds too simple to be true, but it’s been found that even faux-smiling can relieve your stress in intense situations.
 Try forcing a smile more often and feel your nerves loosen.

 Identify your thoughts

 If your automatic response is negative thinking, you probably don’t even notice it.
-Start by identifying whether each thought is positive or negative.
-Once you can identify those, learn to switch that thought to a positive one.
+Start by identifying whether each thought is positive or negative and learn to switch a negative thought to a positive one.
 This doesn’t mean you have to ignore everything bad, but it does mean you might need to learn to narrate the story you are living a little differently.
-Once you’ve started switching those negative thoughts, it will become more natural.
 Eventually, you won’t have to always be thinking about making the switch.

-It might be random, but there are certain habits that studies link to enhancing positive emotions.
+There are certain habits that studies link to enhancing positive emotions.
 Journaling is one—particularly if you are writing a gratitude journal every day.
-“Life doesn’t have to be perfect to be wonderful.
-And wonderful comes from recognizing just one good thing each day,” says Terri Flint, Director of Employee Wellness at Intermountain Healthcare.

 Meditation will also help increase those positive feelings.
 Develop a habit of doing either (or both) of these things every day, and voila!
 You’ll be well on your way to a happier outlook on life.

-Learning to think positively doesn’t come naturally to most of us, but with a few small steps you may experience the great health benefits that come from positive thinking.
-SelectHealth may link to other websites for your convenience.
+Learning to think positively doesn’t come naturally, but with a few small steps, you may experience the great health benefits that come from positive thinking.